DevExpress/quill/docs/modules/table.md

 #### insertColumn

-Adds a column to the left or right of the current text cursor position.
+Adds a column to the left or right of the cursor's position.
 The position of the column depends on the `offset` parameter value.

 **Methods**